yuja/jj/docs/git-compatibility.md

   report any new ones you find, or if any of the known bugs are less minor than they appear.

-### Converting a repo into a co-located repo
+### Converting a repo into a colocated repo

-A Jujutsu repo backed by a Git repo has a full Git repo inside, so it is technically possible (though not officially supported) to convert it into a co-located repo like so:
+A Jujutsu repo backed by a Git repo has a full Git repo inside, so it is technically possible (though not officially supported) to convert it into a colocated repo like so:

 ```bash
 # Ignore the .jj directory in Git